Tomorrow's skills & assets

-Each goal has outcomes that break down in more detail the end results we're looking for.
-The outcomes for this strategic direction are on page 21 of the direction statement.
+Each goal has outcomes that break down in more detail the end results will look like.
+The outcomes for this strategic direction are on page 21 of the Direction Statement.

 Target for 2025 – to drive action

-To make sure we achieve the goals of the direction statement, we've set a target for 2025.
+To make sure the goals of the Direction Statement are achieved, a target for 2025 has been set.

 - At least 150,000 people with identified skills can be quickly drawn on to provide support during biosecurity incursions.
 This will be delivered by the National Biosecurity Capability Network or its successor.

 The work plan sets out the working group's view of what success would look like if the goals and outcomes are met, and the actions needed to deliver them.

 Our other strategic directions

 - A biosecurity team of 4.7 million

 Has this been useful?
 Give us your feedback